Semi-device-dependent blind quantum tomography: Introduction

 \subsection{Provable blind tomography via sparse de-mixing}

-Let us be slightly more formal in order to give an overview over the technical methods and contributions of this work.
-In mathematical terms, the blind tomography task that we solve is to infer a vector $\xi$ of $n$ calibration parameters and a rank-$r$ quantum state $\rho$ from data of the form
+Let us be slightly more formal in order to give an overview over {methods used, and technical contributions made in this work.} In mathematical terms, the blind tomography task that we solve is to infer a vector $\xi$ of $n$ calibration parameters and a rank-$r$ quantum state $\rho$ from data of the form

 where $\mc B: \xi, \rho \mapsto \mc B_\xi(\rho)$ is a bi-linear map describing the measurement model.
 The measured data $y$ might for example be estimates for the expectation values of observables or probabilities of POVM elements.
 For the time being, we ignore the error of the estimates induced by finite statistics.
 It is convenient to regard the data as associated to a structured linear estimation problem: we can equivalently model the measurement map as a linear map $\mathcal A$ acting on $\xi \otimes \rho$.